mixxxdj/mixxx/source/chapters/advanced_topics.rst

 =======================================

 So your shiny :term:`MIDI controller` isn't supported in Mixxx?
-If you know some basic Javascript, then adding support for your controller is not hard at all!
+If you know some basic JavaScript, then adding support for your controller is not hard at all!

-Mixxx has an advanced scripting system that allows you to add support for MIDI controllers by writing some simple Javascript.
+Mixxx has an advanced scripting system that allows you to add support for MIDI controllers by writing some simple JavaScript.
 For more information, see the `MIDI Scripting <http://mixxx.org/wiki/doku.php/midi_scripting>`_ topic on the Mixxx Wiki.